Fans are mad at one of the biggest 'League of Legends' teams

 Hey fans, in light of recent events, I wanted to talk to you guys a little bit about scrims and rosters.
 I (cont) https://t.co/Z5QuKAhvK4— Reapered (@Reapered) June 26, 2018

 Alternatively, the organization can reinstate its old players.
-Whatever the reason -- perhaps the attitude of the veterans has improved under the academy setup — it would be interpreted as buckling to fan pressure.
-Regardless, most supporters would be thrilled with the outcome, though you can argue either way that their reinstatement would boost the team's performances and likelihood of qualifying for the World Championship.
+Whatever the reason -- perhaps the attitude of the veterans has improved under the academy setup -- it would be interpreted as buckling to fan pressure.
+Most supporters would be thrilled with the outcome, though you can argue either way that their reinstatement would boost the team's performances and likelihood of qualifying for the World Championship.

-A reversal seems likely after Keith and Zeyzal played in the Cloud 9 academy squad yesterday.
+A reversal seems likely after Keith and Zeyzal played in the Cloud9 academy squad yesterday.
 That would suggest their veteran counterparts, Smoothie and Jensen, are being considered for the NA LCS side this weekend.
 Sneaky's position, though, remains unclear for now.

 Supporters now have a decision to make too: are they fans of Cloud9, or the players?
 Can they be both if Sneaky, Jensen and Smoothie remain on the academy team, or eventually transfer to a rival organization?